Coqueiral

-Location
+Geography

 Coqueiral belongs to the IBGE statistical microregion of Varginha.
 It is located north of Varginha and Três Pontas, west of Lavras, and northeast of Alfenas.
 The regional center of Varginha is 57 km. away.

 Economy

 The main economic activities are milk production, coffee growing (7,200 hectares in 2006), and the cultivation of beans, corn, and sugarcane.
 In 2006 there were 808 rural producers with total agricultural area of 22,649 hectares.
 More than 2,000 persons worked in agriculture.
 In the town itself there was one financial institution.

 In the health sector there were 6 public clinics and 1 private clinic.
 There were no hospitals, the closest hospital being in Três Pontas, 31 km. away.
 In the educational sector there were 13 primary schools and 1 middle school.